-If you as a dog owner do not have enough time to monitor and take good care of them, you will end up spending a lot of money for dog medication or emergencies later on.
+If you as the dog owner do not have enough time to monitor and take good care of them, you will end up spending a lot of money for dog medication or emergencies later on.
 It is therefor important to ensure that you have the ability to fund veterinary care.
 Having Pet Insurance is a big part of responsible pet ownenrship.
 There are several diseases that dogs could suffer from, but the following of them are the most common:

 Without further ado, here are the top 6 dog diseases and how to prevent them from getting worse (in any order):